 What Do I Teach After the AP Spanish Exam?

-It’s the day after students have taken the AP Spanish exam.
-They have worked diligently for months and now expect a reprieve from the pre-test rigorous curriculum.
+It’s the day after your high school students have taken the AP Spanish exam.
+Big sigh of relief!
+The little darlings have worked diligently for months and now expect a reprieve from the pre-test rigorous curriculum.
 Do you continue teaching as before or do you change course?
+How do you use your class time?
 What do you teach after the AP exam?

 What do I teach after the AP Spanish Exam?

-EIGHT ACTIVITIES THAT WILL KEEP YOUR STUDENTS ENGAGED AND STILL LEARNING AFTER THE AP SPANISH EXAM
+EIGHT ACTIVITIES THAT WILL KEEP YOUR AP STUDENTS ENGAGED AND STILL LEARNING AFTER THE AP SPANISH EXAM

 AKINATOR